glener10/authentication/README.md

   4- After executing the switch, the container is terminated

-- Common middlewares to routes: block inactives users, rate limiter, timeout, only https, jwt signature checker for some routes, admin only for some routes
+- Common middlewares to routes: block inactives users, rate limiter, timeout, only https, jwt signature checker for some routes, admin only for some routes, check 2fa when user has the 2fa activated

 🏗 **Use Cases**